gudatr/libpq-node-perf/README.md

 ### Installation

 The package pg-native that provides the native bindings, requires the PostgreSQL client libraries & tools.
-Check if the command pg_config is known to your machine.
-Take the following steps:
+To validate them, check if the command pg_config is known to your machine.
+If not, take the following steps:

-* MacOS
+#### MacOS
 ```
 brew install libpq
 ```

-If it is still not there, search with:
+If necessary, search with:
 ```
 sudo find / -name "pg_config" -print
 ```

 Then add the result to your shell file, e.g.:
 ```
 echo 'export PATH=$PATH:/opt/homebrew/Cellar/libpq/15.2/bin/pg_config' >> ~/.zshrc
 ```

-* Ubuntu/Debian:
+#### Ubuntu/Debian:
 ```
 apt-get install libpq-dev g++ make
 ```

-* RHEL/CentOS:
+#### RHEL/CentOS:
 ```
 yum install postgresql-devel
 ```

-*  Windows:
+#### Windows:
 Install PostgreSQL (http://www.postgresql.org/download/windows/) and add your PostgreSQL installation's bin folder to the system path (e.g. C:\Program Files\PostgreSQL\X.X\bin).
 Make sure that both libpq.dll and pg_config.exe are in that folder.